- £334 per week

 Living/Dining Room: Smart TV, DVD player, dining table & chairs, river and town views.

 GARDEN & PARKING: No outside space but a very short walk to the beach.
-There is no private parking with the property but unloading can be done close by.
-Plenty of long-stay parking available in the Millpool Car Park 10 mins walk away.
+One reserved parking space in Millpool Car Park a short walk away.
+Unloading can be done very close by.
+Plenty of further long-stay parking available in the Millpool Car Park 10 mins walk away.
 Please see Looe Parking for up to date charges.

 Changeover Day: Saturday - arrival 3:00pm - departure 10:00am

 Pets: 1 dog allowed at £25 per week